Messyginger0804/Arcade/README.md

 ## Contact

-If you have any questions, feedback, or would like to connect with me, you can reach out to me https://www.linkedin.com/in/jeremy-ashley-webdev/.
+If you have any questions, feedback, or would like to connect with me, you can reach out to me on [LinkedIn](https://www.linkedin.com/in/jeremy-ashley-webdev/).

 Thank you for checking out My Tic-Tac-Toe game, and I hope you enjoy playing it as much as I enjoyed creating it!